preslavmihaylov/todocheck/README.md

 ![todocheck demo gif](images/todocheck-demo.gif)

+Only `TODO`s with valid, open issues are allowed to exist in the codebase.

-By integrating todocheck in your CI pipeline, you can ensure that there will be no closed half-baked issue
+By integrating todocheck in your development workflow & CI pipeline, you can ensure that there will be no half-baked issue closed with pending `TODO`s in the codebase.

-or an unannotated `TODO` that slips into your master branch unnoticed.
+# Installation
+TODO: Add instructions after publishing on github

 # Quickstart
 You will need a `.todocheck.yaml` configuration file in the root of your project first.